magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40435-discount-on-bundle-product-is-not-applied-correctly-via-graphql.md

 ---
-title: "MDVA-40435: Discount on bundle product is not applied correctly via GraphQ"
+title: "MDVA-40435: Discount on bundle product is not applied correctly via GraphQL"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Magento,QPT 1.1.4,Adobe Commerce,on-premises,cloud infrastructure,bundle product,GraphQ,discount,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
 ---

-The MDVA-40435 patch solves the issue where the discount on a bundled product is not applied correctly via GraphQ.
+The MDVA-40435 patch solves the issue where the discount on a bundled product is not applied correctly via GraphQL.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.4 is installed.
 The patch ID is MDVA-40435.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions